Call Now

 In determining whether probable cause was properly established in order to issue a warrant, a reviewing court looks to whether there was a “substantial basis” for concluding that probable cause existed.
 A “substantial basis” requires the reviewing court to focus on the reasonable inferences drawn from the totality of the evidence presented to support the determination of the probable cause.3 What is important to remember is that there must be probable cause established before a warrant can be issued, again, absent special circumstances.
 For example, an arrest warrant issued without any hearing or determination of probable cause is an illegally issued warrant and null and void.
 Therefore, the arrestee would be entitled to discharge from custody on the said warrant and/or the evidence suppressed.

 The concept of probable cause is somewhat vague.
 It is an extremely fact-sensitive analysis, and there are many rules and exceptions that apply.
 Going through a criminal trial is a hard process.
 However, remember that you have rights and you have options.
 If you find yourself in criminal trouble, skilled defense counsel is crucial to protecting your rights.
-This blog is written by attorneys at Ciyou & Dixon, P.C. who handle the full spectrum of criminal cases throughout Indiana.
+This blog is written by attorneys at Dixon & Moseley, P.C. who handle the full spectrum of criminal cases throughout Indiana.
 This blog is not intended as legal advice or a solicitation for services.
 It is an advertisement.

 1. U.S. Const.
 4th Amend.; Ind.
 Const. article I, section 11.